Mumble-SRL/MBurger-Android/nooko3/src/main/java/mumble/nooko3/sdk/NKPay/Readme.md

 Nooko3PayTasks.addCard(context, token)
 ```

-Where the token is a new Stripe™ token generated from the Android SDK.
+Where the token is a new Stripe token generated from the Android SDK.
 Pay attention that each token can be used only one time, so if you need to do multiple things with a single card, you should request multiple tokens.

 In order to **delete an existing customer card**, you will need a `card_id` which can be gathered from the `getCards()` API.